 |Sandy Soil||Apply the basal inorganic fertilizer during planting if required.
 Top-dress with 61kg/acre of Sulphate of Ammonia (SA).|

-To manage minerals deficiency, you can also use foliar fertilizers to avoid premature defoliation and boil shedding.
+To manage mineral deficiency, you can also use foliar fertilizers to avoid premature defoliation and boil shedding.
 The following liquid fertilizers are recommended for spraying.

 |African Bollworm |